rintnetwork/front-end/src/content/rey/get-involved/staking-community-grants/index.md

    <p>For example:</p>

    <ul>
     <li><b>Education quickstart</b>: What are the essential things for someone new to staking to learn?
-What's the most effective way to deliver that information, to bring someone from "starting from scratch" to "I know how this works" in thirty minutes? – <em>For example: high quality blog posts, diagrams, illustrations, or videos for understanding rnt and staking</em></li>
+What's the most effective way to deliver that information, to bring someone from "starting from scratch" to "I know how this works" in thirty minutes? – <em>For example: high quality blog posts, diagrams, illustrations, or videos for understanding rey and staking</em></li>
     <li><b>End-to-end staking guides</b> for different clients on various platforms.
 In particular, guides that provide context and education to understand the "why" behind certain commands.</li>
     <li><b>Best practices</b> for staking safely and securely?
-What are the tradeoffs between different mrntods? – <em>Do these details change across different clients?
+What are the tradeoffs between different mreyods? – <em>Do these details change across different clients?
 Across different operating systems?</em></li>
     <li><b>Build a staking wiki</b> focused on best practices and security.</li>
     <li><b>Write guides</b> for safely porting validator keys between different clients.</li>
     <li><b>Experiment with sophisticated setups</b> and write guides for community to reproduce and understand the tradeoffs, for example: